oscal-compass/community/proposals/trestle-sdk-cli-decoupling.md

 Below is high-level description of what would be moved:

 **OSCAL Classes**: The classes that represet the OSCAL data model.
 **Core Functionality**: Contains the fundamental APIs for interacting with OSCAL objects.
-**Abstractions**: Abstractions for common operations like resolution or core OSCAL validation
+**Abstractions**: Abstractions for common operations like resolution or core OSCAL validation.

 </details>